peter-ikin/ts-algorithms/README.md

 # ts-algorithms

-## Description
 Algorithms and data structures implemented in typescript.

+## Usage

+## References
-Inspired by Algorithms 4th Edition by Robert Sedgewick and Kevin Wayne
++ Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne
++ Introduction to Algorithms, 3rd Edition, by T Cormen et al.